 She gives individual sessions, workshops, classes, teacher training and presentations, online, in her studio and at a variety of settings.

-Susan Green Co-supervised with Dr Vicky Galea, a 4th year independent study course.
+Susan Green Co-supervised with Dr Vickie Galea, a 4th year independent study course.
 “The power of movement to heal.
 Explorations of dance and the Mitzvah Technique.”
 2017 and 2018 McMaster University, Hamilton, Ontario.

 Susan presented during a round table discussion, the “Mitzvah Technique and Dance” at the Dance, Science and Somatics Educator’s Conference 2018 at the University of Buffalo